CS-LNU-Learning-Objectives/the-node-plattform/eventdriven-programming.md

 As you can see above as long as we return a Promise object we can chain those calls to be don in a serial order and handling the errors in the last catch statement in a more readable way then when we using callbacks.

 #### Generators
-Generators (also known as semi-coroutins) is supported at the node platform (>= 4.x).
+Generators (also known as semi-coroutins) is supported at the Node.js platform (>= 4.x).
 Together with promises it can handle asynchronous programming but it looks more like synchronous which is easier to read.
 Generators let the developer suspend code in a function and resume at a later point.
+You should maybe see generators more like a hint what it will look like in coming versions of JavaScript where [features as "async" and "await" will be available](https://www.twilio.com/blog/2015/10/asyncawait-the-hero-javascript-deserved.html).

 The code below illustrates generators in general.

 ```
 function* generatorFn () {